microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/securitydb.png)

 This dashboard gives more auditing information to help you understand database activity, and gain insight into anomalies.
-Spend a few minutes reviewing the options here.
+Spend a few minutes reviewing and drilling into the options here.

 > Looking for another bonus security activity?
 Try this tutorial: [Always Encrypted: Protect sensitive data and store encryption keys in Azure Key Vault](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-always-encrypted-azure-key-vault?tabs=azure-powershell).
 You will need VS for this, you can download [Visual Studio Community for free here](https://visualstudio.microsoft.com/downloads/).